Skein algebras of surfaces: Introduction

 Skein modules and skein algebras play an important role in quantum topology.
-In particular, the skein algebra of a punctured surface (almost) coincides with the quantum Teichm\"uller space of Chekhov-Fock, \cite{BW1, BW2}, cf. \cite{Le2, Mu}.
+In particular, the skein algebra of a punctured surface embeds into the quantum Teichm\"uller space of Chekhov-Fock, \cite{BW1}, cf. \cite{CF, Ka, Le2, Le3, Mu}.

 Furthermore, for closed surfaces $F$, the quotient of the skein algebra of $F$ for $A=e^{2\pi i/4r}$ by the $(r-1)$st Jones-Wenzl idempotent coincides with endomorphism ring of the Reshetikhin-Turaev-Witten TQFT state space at level $r$, cf. \cite{Ro, S-tqft}.
-Finally, skein modules of knot complements and the skein algebra of the torus play the central role in the q-holonomicity of colored Jones polynomials, the construction of the non-commutative A-polynomial and in the AJ-conjecture, \cite{F-G,FGL, Ga, G-L}.
+Finally, skein modules of knot complements and the skein algebra of the torus play the central role in the q-holonomicity of colored Jones polynomials, the construction of the non-commutative A-polynomial, and in the AJ-conjecture, \cite{F-G,FGL, Ga, G-L}.

-By ``pushing'' the fibers $\{b\}\times I$ into $\p F$ in the direction of the orientation of $\p F$, $(F,B)$-links can be thought as links in $F\times I$ with endpoints in $\p F -B$ and with framing parallel to $F$.
+By ``pushing'' the fibers $\{b\}\times I$ into $\p F \times \{0\}$ in the direction of the orientation of $\p F$, $(F,B)$-links can be thought as links in $F\times I$ with endpoints in $(\p F -B)\times \{0\}$ and with framing parallel to $F$.
 From now on we will use this alternative definition since it makes $(F,B)$-links more conveniently represented by diagrams in $F$.
-By this approach the product of any two links $L_1\cdot L_2$ is given by a disjoint union of them such that $L_2$ is on top of $L_1$ and the endpoints of $L_1$ lie before the endpoints of $L_2$ in every interval of $\p F-B$, with respect to the orientation of $\p F.$
+By this approach the product of any two links $L_1\cdot L_2$ is given by a disjoint union of them such that $L_2$ is on top of $L_1$ and the endpoints of $L_1$ lie before the endpoints of $L_2$ in every interval of $(\p F-B)\times \{0\}$, with respect to the orientation of $\p F.$

-Let $\cal{S}'(F,B)$ be a submodule of $\cal S(F,B)$ spanned by links $L$ which contain an arc parallel to $\p F.$ (That is an arc $\alpha\subset F$ such that there is an isotopy of $L$ fixing its endpoints and moving $\alpha$ into $\alpha'\subset \p F$ That $\alpha'$ may contain points of $B$.)
+Let $\cal{S}'(F,B)$ be a submodule of $\cal S(F,B)$ spanned by links $L$ which contain an arc parallel to $\p F.$ (That is an arc $\alpha\subset F$ such that there is an isotopy of $L$ fixing its endpoints and moving $\alpha$ into $\alpha'\subset \p F.$ That $\alpha'$ may contain points of $B$.)
 Symbolically, $\cal{S}'(F,B)$ is generated by the skein relation (\ref{triv-arc}).

 \beq\lb{triv-arc} \eeq

 Note that $\cal{S}'(F,B)$ is a two-sided ideal in $\cal{S}(F,B)$.
 Indeed, if $L_1$ contains an arc $\alpha$ parallel to $\p F$ as above then for every $(F,B)$-link $L_2$ every resolution of crossings between $\alpha$ and $L_2$ yields a link in $\cal{S}'(F,B)$.